 The Party concerned submits that compliance with article 9, paragraphs 3 and 4, is achieved through the public having access to a number of other types of procedures (see para.
 38) and access to private nuisance proceedings is not necessarily required.

-The communicants concede that some of the alternative procedures available may be appropriate in some instances.
-However, the alternatives do not, individually or collectively, ensure compliance with the Aarhus Convention.
-Indeed, many options provide little or no effective remedy at all.
+The communicants concede that some of the alternative procedures available may be appropriate in some instances, but submit that these alternatives do not, individually or collectively, ensure compliance with the Aarhus Convention.
+They contend that, indeed, many options provide little or no effective remedy at all.
 The significant shortcomings in each or all of the alternatives suggested (either individually or collectively) is such that private nuisance has to play a role and be part of the judicial provisions of national law relating to the environment.
 Moreover, the availability of adequate and effective remedies under article 9, paragraph 4 includes the possibility of injunctive relief.
-Under the Party’s legal system, private nuisance is the main way through which such relief can be secured.
+The communicants submit that under the Party’s legal system, private nuisance is the main way through which such relief can be secured.

 The parties’ submissions regarding the adequacy, or otherwise, of the possible alternative procedures available are summarized below: